 Prisma Color Premier Color Pencils Softcore, 72 for $39

 Very vibrant colors in nearly every hue.
-It goes on very smoothly and blend it easily.
+It goes on very smoothly and blends easily.
 This is a very soft pencil with a waxy finish.
 This set is highly discounted at 72 pencils for $39.

 Tombow Irojiten Colored Pencils with Enamel Finish, 10 pack for $30